 Take the time to schedule a face-to-face meeting so that you can talk about what the jump from temp to permanent staff would entail.
 You can discuss expectations from both sides, the pay grade, the hours, and where you see them fitting in on the team.

 Since they will already know the staff and how you run your business, they are in an excellent position to have a meaningful conversation about how they could contribute to your permanent team.
 They might have an idea of where they would like to see developments in their role or of skills they feel like they are lacking, which can help you tailor permanent job training to their needs.
 Remember to give them adequate time to consider your offer, as they likely weren’t planning on being offered a permanent position at your company.

 Much of the time, seasonal staff don’t go through the same rigorous checks and tests that full-time staff do.
 While companies want competent staff members with a great work ethic even on their seasonal team, the tendency is to be more relaxed in the hiring policies since employees won’t be working there for long.

 However, when you decide that you want to permanently hire seasonal employees, you should be sure to do your research on their personal history.
-This includes completing a thorough background check to ensure they have the proper qualifications, stability, and background required for the position.
+This includes completing thorough workforce screenings to ensure they have the proper qualifications, stability, and background required for the position.

 As the holiday season slowly comes to a close, it’s not uncommon to find yourself hoping to permanently hire a few gems from your seasonal staff.
 Just make sure you follow these tips to ensure you have the best employees on your side for the New Year.